rupesh-dev30/rupesh-dev30/README.md

 🚀 **Aspiring Full Stack Developer | Open Source Contributor | Passionate about Next.js & React Native**

-I am a **B.Tech student** with expertise in **React.js, Next.js, React Native, C++, Java, Node.js, Express.js, and MongoDB**.
-Currently, I am focused on mastering **Next.js** to enhance my full-stack development skills.
-Passionate about building scalable applications, contributing to open-source, and leveraging technology for impactful solutions.
+I am a **B.Tech** student with expertise in **React.js, Next.js, React Native, C++, Java, Node.js, Express.js, and MongoDB**.
+Passionate about building scalable and efficient applications, contributing to open-source projects, and using technology to create meaningful solutions.

+Currently **seeking Software Engineer or Full-Stack Developer** opportunities where I can contribute to impactful projects, continue learning, and grow alongside a collaborative and innovative team.
+If you know of any suitable opportunities, feel free to reach out!

 ---